How much will college cost?

 Your contributions will always be yours, and you do not need to be a resident of Washington to open, contribute to or use a WA529 Invest account.
 Your account can also be used for a range of qualified expenses in state, out of state and abroad.
 If you move to another state, you can keep your money invested and continue making contributions to your WA529 Invest account—no problem!

 No. Your WA529 Invest funds can be used at any eligible university in the country—and even some abroad.
-This includes public and private colleges and universities, apprenticeships, community colleges, graduate schools and professional schools.1 Up to $10,000 annually can be used toward K-12 tuition (per student).1 In addition, your 529 can be used for student loan repayment up a $10,000 lifetime limit per individual.1 Review a list of qualifying expenses and the state tax treatment of withdrawals for these expenses in the Program Details Booklet.
+This includes public and private colleges and universities, apprenticeships, community colleges, graduate schools and professional schools.1 Up to $10,000 annually can be used toward K-12 qualified expenses (the limit will increase to $20,000 beginning January 1, 2026).1 In addition, your 529 can be used for student loan repayment up a $10,000 lifetime limit per individual.1 Review a list of qualifying expenses and the state tax treatment of withdrawals for these expenses in the Program Details Booklet.

 Footnotes

-1. 1Withdrawals for tuition expenses at a public, private or religious elementary, middle or high school, registered apprenticeship programs and student loan repayment can be withdrawn free from federal income tax.
-We encourage account owners to consult a qualified tax professional about how these withdrawals relate to their personal situations.
+- 1Withdrawals for qualified expenses at K-12 public, private, or religious schools, registered apprenticeship programs, recognized postsecondary credentialing programs, and student loan repayment can be withdrawn free from federal income tax.
+State tax treatment varies.
+You should talk to a qualified professional about how tax provisions affect your circumstances.↩

 Qualified higher education expenses means, generally, the cost of tuition, fees, books, supplies and equipment required for the enrollment or attendance of a beneficiary at an eligible educational institution, certain costs of housing and food (room and board), the cost of computer or peripheral equipment, certain software, and internet access and related services if used primarily by the beneficiary during any of the years the beneficiary is enrolled at an eligible educational institution, as well as certain additional enrollment and attendance costs of beneficiaries with special needs.